Get ahead of the curve with our comprehensive guide on the DevOps trends shaping 2026. From Platform …

 - 'node_modules/**/*'

-Journey deeper into this topic with Sudo Mastery: A Comprehensive Guide to Sudo Best Practices.
+Journey deeper into this topic with Comprehensive Guide to Jenkins Versions: Implementation, Best Practices, and Real-world Examples

-- Use a YAML linter: Validate syntax with tools like yamllint or online validators
+- Use a YAML linter: Validate syntax with yamllint or online validators

 - Test locally first: Use the AWS CodeBuild Local Agent to run builds on your machine